AdobeDocs/experience-manager-65.fr-FR/help/assets/touch-ui-using-demo-package-for-asset-insights.md

    >[!NOTE]
    >
-   >La page Web externe peut se trouver dans Experience Manager même.
+   >The external web page can be in [!DNL Experience Manager] itself.